thomaspark/bootswatch/swatchmaker/README.md

 4. Build Customized Bootstrap
 ------
-In terminal, navigate to the `swatchmaker` directory and run `make bootswatch`.
+In the `swatchmaker` directory, run `make bootswatch`.
 The compiled CSS files will be created in the `swatch` directory.

 You can run the watcher to automatically build Bootstrap whenever changes are saved with `ruby watcher.rb`.
 Requires `gem install directory_watcher`.

 5. Reset Bootstrap
 ------